 For over a year Georgia has been trying to deal with a pandemic caused by the spread of the novel coronavirus.
 The effects of this endeavor have left no domain of social relations untouched.
 The spread of the pandemic most severely affected basic human rights, as it was their restriction that became the main tool in the fight against the pandemic.

 The Permanent Parliamentary Council on Open Governance and its Consultative Group held a workshop during May 20-21.
 In frames of the meeting the members of the council and the consultative group discussed initiatives and recommendations submitted for the Open Parliament Georgia Action Plan 2021-2022.

-On March 9, 2021, the Institute for Development of Freedom of Information (IDFI) with support from the European Union (EU), in the framework of the project - Monitoring Covid-19 related public spendings and human rights protection during the state of emergency and after - held an online discussion on the Judgement of the Constitutional Court of Georgia of February 11, 2021.
+On May 24, 2021, the Institute for Development of Freedom of Information (IDFI) with support from the European Union (EU), in the framework of the project - Monitoring Covid-19 related public spendings and human rights protection during the state of emergency and after - held a public discussion – “One year of the de facto state of emergency in Georgia”

 |5 February 2021|